isecurefi/wscli-php/README.md

 account, e.g. managing PGP keys and linked accounts for certificate sharing, importing and exporting certificates for PGP keys.

-## Install wscli
+### Install wscli tool

 You can install `wscli` with the following commands.
+The tool is a PHAR file.

 ```shell
 $ curl -LSs https://isecurefi.github.io/wscli-php/installer.php | php